-Kyrie Irving has officially been named the Eastern Conference Player of the Week for January 21-27.
-Also, grass is green and the sky is blue.
+Kyrie Irving was named Eastern Conference Player of the Week for his play last week.

 Kyrie Irving, Cleveland Cavaliers